andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 With that covered, let's take a look at how the frames are used and what drives the traffic.

 ## What causes the sharp increase in traffic?
-On Christmas Day, tens of thousands of customers set up new frames.
-It's critical they have a good experience from their first moments with the product, which means the backend platform needs to be reliable.
+On Christmas Day, millions of customers set up hundreds of thousands of new Aura frames.
+The backend platform needs to work well for both existing customers and handle the load from new customer activity.
+For new customers it’s especially critical they have a good experience from their first moments with the product.

-While the holiday timing is predictable, the rate of new frames and new photos added each year increases, and adds significant pressure to all infrastructure components.
+While the holiday timing is predictable, the rate of new frames and new photos added each year increases, adding a new amount of pressure to infrastructure components.
 Postgres is not easily horizontally scalable, and is costly to operate.

 The average amount of increased peak TPS on Christmas Day was around ~4.5x, with the biggest increase on a DB being ~18x the normal value!
 To meet this demand, advanced capacity and financial planning were necessary, along with provisioning resources ahead of time and shrinking them back down afterwards.